tpaschalis/tpaschalis.github.io/_posts/2017-11-09-wil-from-addo17.markdown

 * Microservices-slash-container based infrastructure has gone past the 'buzzword hype', and is no longer seen as a panacea.
 Their merits *and* pitfalls, as well as their place in production are better understood.
 Huseyin Babal had a *great* talk about best practices in Microservice Architectures, in a wide range of examples.
 * `InSpec` is a neat tool to automate and 'turn infrastructure testing, compliance and security requirements into code', by the guys behind Chef.
 * "Testing Docker Images Security" showed best practices for Docker security.
-A lot of keywords to help with either static analysis or secure implementations of containers `clair`, `canchore`, `dagda`, `lynis`, `TwistLock`, `Aqua`.
+Keywords to help with either static analysis or secure implementations of containers `clair`, `canchore`, `dagda`, `lynis`, `TwistLock`, `Aqua`.
 * `Escrow` is a tool by Under Armour that will be open-sourced in the next few months, similar to Vault's functionality.
 * `Foreman`, `OpenSCAP`